ocrmypdf/OCRmyPDF/docs/security.rst

 PDFs may contain malware
 ------------------------

 PDF is a rich, complex file format.
-The official PDF 1.7 specification, ISO 32000:2008, is hundreds of packages long and references several annexes each of which are similar in length.
-PDFs can contain video, audio, JavaScript and other programming, and forms.
+The official PDF 1.7 specification, ISO 32000:2008, is hundreds of pages long and references several annexes each of which are similar in length.
+PDFs can contain video, audio, XML, JavaScript and other programming, and forms.
 In some cases, they can open internet connections to pre-selected URLs.
 All of these possible attack vectors.

 In short, PDFs `may contain viruses <https://security.stackexchange.com/questions/64052/can-a-pdf-file-contain-a-virus>`_.